-Over the past eight years, Kiwi.com managed to grow from a small start-up to a globally recognized travel technology company.
+Over the past 11 years, Kiwi.com managed to grow from a small start-up to a globally recognized travel technology company.
 Just as the Kiwi.com product portfolio expanded, the product management organization had to adjust and evolve accordingly.
 From a few enthusiasts who were mostly following the execution of the existing ideas, it emerged into an independent functional line represented by a variety of specialists starting from individual contributors who are working with dedicated product domain to the group managers and vice presidents (VPs), who are leading respective teams and are shaping Kiwi.com product strategy.

 What does a Product Manager do?

 By similarity of the words or general perception, product management is sometimes confused with project management.
-Kiwi.com lead Product Manager Lukáš Brázdil said that from his perspective, a Product Manager’s main responsibility is product discovery.
+Kiwi.com Group Product Manager Lukáš Brázdil said that from his perspective, a Product Manager’s main responsibility is product discovery.
 Lukáš describes, “Basically, the Product Manager is responsible for collecting the ideas, discovering the ideas, and making sure that the feature or the product makes business sense.
 He or she is responsible that the product is actually successful from a business perspective, whereas the Project Manager is responsible for the quality of the delivery that is needed on time and on budget.”

 Kiwi.com lead Product Manager Lukáš Brázdil